Find Affordable College Courses

 $60,244 Average Tuition & Fees

-With a ranking of #8, Duke University did quite well on this year’s best value schools for foreign languages and linguistics students.
-Located in the large city of Durham, Duke is a private not-for-profit college with a large student population.
+Duke University ranked #8 on this year’s Best Value Foreign Languages & Linguistics Schools in North Carolina list.
+Located in the city of Durham, Duke is a private not-for-profit college with a fairly large student population.

 Read full report on Foreign Languages & Linguistics at Duke University